amarula/dyndesign/docs/class_builder.md

 BuiltClass = buildclass(Base, optionA=True, optionB=True)
 assert not hasattr(BuiltClass(), 'comp')
 ```
-The lambda function checks if the 'optionA' setting is set to True and the
+The lambda function checks if the "optionA" Option is set to True and "optionB" is
-'optionB' setting is set to False or not set.
-If both of these conditions are met,
+set to False or not set.
+If both of these conditions are met, the "A" component is
-the 'A' component is added as a dependency.
+added as a dependency.

-NOTE: *The arguments' names in the conditional function must match the Building
+NOTE: *The arguments' names in the conditional functions must match the names of
-Options used in `buildclass`.*
+the Building Options used in `buildclass`.*

 ### Functions Using Class Parameters